I’m always in the mood for Mediterranean flavors (especially feta cheese), and these Mediterranean chicken stuffed peppers really hit the spot!

 Cover the baking dish with foil and bake at 350 degrees F for about 40 minutes.
 Once the peppers are tender, remove from the oven, sprinkle with feta and additional parsley, and dig in!

 I hope you get a chance to try these easy stuffed peppers!
 They’re totally delicious and packed with refreshing flavors.
+Perfect for a weeknight dinner or lunch meal prep for the week.

 You’ll find the full Mediterranean stuffed peppers recipe at the bottom of this post.
 Enjoy!